Sunday, July 13, 2008

 • ACTS 17:11 (BLB) "Now these, who were more noble than those in Thessalonica, received the word with all readiness, on every day examining the Scriptures, whether these things were so."

-It is important to give a short commentary on this scripture: Many Christians look at the pastor or teacher as the only ones responsible to study the Word Of God.
+It is important to give a short commentary on this scripture: Many Christians look at the pastor or teacher as the only ones responsible to study the scriptures.
 This specific scripture (Acts 17:11) is referring to all believers in Christ.
 Studying God’s Word is each and every person’s own responsibility.
-This scripture is talking about the Bible students at Berea.
-They searched the Word as a daily duty because they had eagerness for the truth.
+This scripture is talking about the students at Berea.
+They searched the writings as a daily duty because they had eagerness for the truth.
 Searched in this context means: To make a thorough examination of; look over carefully in order to find something; explore.

 • ROMANS 15:4 (ESV) "For whatever was written in former days was written for our instruction, that through endurance and through the encouragement of the Scriptures we might have hope."